About the Clinical Laboratory Science Program

 Mission Statement

-The certificate CLS Internship Program provides the academic and practical experience necessary to attain entry-level competency in the practice field.
+Since our establishment in 1977, the SFSU CLS Program provides the academic and practical experience necessary to attain entry-level competency in the practice field.
 This educational model has a strong academic structure and offers intensive technical development.
-This model also emphasizes the critical importance of leadership in the field of clinical laboratory science through the application of principles related to problem solving and evaluation, education, communication, research and management.
+This model also emphasizes the critical importance of leadership in the field of clinical laboratory science through the application of principles related to problem solving and evaluation, education, communication, research and management

 The program is committed to the principal of equal opportunity.
 The program does not discriminate on the basis of race, color, creed religion, national origin, gender, sexual orientation, age, marital status, disability, disabled veteran or Vietnam-era veteran status.